 Brad Watson (Regina, SK) began officiating in 1978 when he completed his official’s exam and started officiating Level 1 hockey.
 He would make the move up to Saskatchewan Junior Hockey League as linesman in 1982.
-After two seasons, Watson progressed to the Western Hockey League as linesman in 1984.
-The following seasons, Watson would be selected as Linesman for the 1985 Air Canada Cup, the 1986 Memorial Cup, and the 1987 Centennial Cup Humboldt.
-It was in 1987 that Warson would make the jump to refereeing and would complete his CAHA Level 6 certification.
-In 1989, Watson would attend the National Hockey League Referee’s Evaluation Camp and be selected as an NHL trainee.
-That same year he would be selected to be a Linesman in the 1989 Word Juniors.
-The years following, Watson would referee the WHL finals in 1990, 1991, 1992, and 1993.
-In 1993 he would be offered his first NHL contract.
-Watson’s first NHL game was on March 7, 1995, in Pittsburgh with the Penguins facing off against the Ottawa Senators.
-Watson would go on to referee the 1995, 1996, 1997, 1998, and 1999 American Hockey League’ Calder Cup, 1997 Turner Cup Finals, and many International leagues.
+After two seasons, Watson continued his progressions, moving up to the Western Hockey League as Linesman in 1984.
+The following seasons, Watson would gain multiple high-profile assignments including, Linesman for the 1985 Air Canada Cup, the 1986 Memorial Cup, and the 1987 Centennial Cup Humboldt.
+It was in 1987 that Watson would make the switch to Refereeing and would complete his Canadian Amateur Hockey Association’s Level 6 certification.
+In 1989, Watson would attend the National Hockey League (NHL) Referee’s Evaluation Camp and be selected as an NHL trainee.
+Before making the jump to the big leagues, Watson would be assigned to the 1989 World Juniors in Anchorage, Alaska, the 1991 Isvetia Cup in Moscow, Russia, and the 1992 Spengler Cup in Davos, Switzerland.
+Also during that time, Watson would Referee the Western Hockey League finals in four consecutive years from 1990 to 1993.
+In 1993 he would be offered his first NHL contract and would participate in his first NHL game on March 7, 1995, in a matchup between the host’ Pittsburgh Penguins and the visiting Ottawa Senators.

-On January 21st, 2014, Watson completed his 1000th NHL game as a referee in Denver, Colorado.
-To date, he has over 1,100 NHL regular season game and 182 playoff games.
+On January 21st, 2014, Watson completed his 1000th NHL game as a referee at a game in Denver, Colorado.
+Watson retired from officiating following the 2018-19 season with over 1,100 NHL regular season games and 182 playoff games.